Italy: Puglia and Matera - Their History, Art, Architecture, and Cuisine

 After breakfast we'll depart for Matera, where we will spend our last night.
 Matera is the city of the sassi (ancient stone houses).
 For millennia people of this area have carved dwellings directly into ravines and gullies made of tufa, a characteristic honey-colored soft stone.
 Today the area still evokes ancient times, providing the backdrop for Mel Gibson's film Passion of the Christ.

-Upon arrival, we'll take a guided walking tour before checking into the centrally located hotel in a historical palace.
+Upon arrival, we'll take a guided walking tour before checking into the centrally located historic Hotel Palazzo Viceconte.
 Enjoy the rest of the afternoon at leisure.
 There is much to see in Matera.
 Lose yourself in the many narrow streets and feel the magic of this amazing town before gathering for a farewell dinner at a local restaurant.

 June 16: Return to U.S.